 “It’s not just for clinical staff.
 It’s for all staff in all areas of the organisation.
 Whatever their role, all our staff play a very important part in ensuring we deliver the best care for our patients and families.

 “There is always room for improvement and Brilliant Basics help to focus our minds on asking the right questions, and setting a standard that we can consistently meet.
 If we all deliver Brilliant Basics we will be able to provide consistently good care for our patients, and ensure that BEH is a fantastic place to work for our colleagues.”

 Through discussion with our staff we have developed 10 Brilliant Basics for patient care at BEH:

-To help you understand the Brilliant Basic themes a little better we have put together a number of videos.
+To help you understand the Brilliant Basic themes a little better, we have put together some videos: